influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

    Version:                      1.5.0~n201711280812
    ```

-* `stats ingress` &ndash;  To view InfluxDB measurements and the number of datapoints that pass through the Kapacitor server.
+* `stats ingress` &ndash;  Use this command to view InfluxDB measurements and the number of datapoints that pass through the Kapacitor server.

    **Example 4 &ndash; Ingress Statistics**
    ```